Home → Live → My Neighbourhood → Safety and emergencies

 The program aims to support flood affected community through projects and events that promote community connection, capacity building and emergency preparedness to increase resilience in future emergencies.

-Upcoming events, workshops and projects will be announced on this page and you can check the heading below for more updates.
+Upcoming events, workshops and projects will be announced on this page and you can check the top of the page for more updates.

 For enquires about Moonee Valley’s flood recovery program email: recovery@mvcc.vic.gov.au